FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Experiments

 \subsection{Unconditional Sampling}

-As mentioned in Sec.~\ref{sec:training}, \ourname{} is trained following the classifier-free guidance (CFG)~\cite{ho2022classifier} training scheme.
-In this manner, our method can generate completely random facial identities without any prior input or supervision.
+Following the classifier-free guidance (CFG)~\cite{ho2022classifier} training scheme, \ourname{} can generate completely random facial identities without any prior input or supervision.
 We present the unconditional generated diffuse albedos $\mathbf{A}_D$, specular albedos $\mathbf{A}_S$, normals $\mathbf{N}$, facial shapes $\mathbf{S}$ and renderings in Fig.~\ref{fig:unconditional}.
 This figure illustrates our method's ability to create distinct shapes and textures.
-These assets hold significant potential for various applications, including enhancing existing datasets through augmentation and enrichment, as well as generating truly random identities for computer-based applications.